Fay B. Prickett

-Fay B. Prickett (April 29, 1893 - December 18, 1982) was a career officer in the United States Army.
+Fay Brink Prickett (April 29, 1893 - December 18, 1982) was a career officer in the United States Army.
 A veteran of the Pancho Villa Expedition, World War I, and World War II, he was most notable for his Second World War command of the 75th Infantry Division, and his post-war command of the 10th Armored Division, 4th Armored Division, and 1st Constabulary Brigade.
 He attained the rank of major general, and his awards included the Legion of Merit with Oak leaf cluster and Bronze Star Medal.